influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/alerta.md

     .alerta()
 ```

-### Send alerts to the Alerta room from a defined handler
+### Send alerts to an Alerta room from a defined handler

 The following setup sends an alert to the `cpu` topic with the message, "Hey, check your CPU".
 An Alerta handler is added that subscribes to the `cpu` topic and publishes all alert messages to Alerta using default settings defined in the `kapacitor.conf`.